 Occasionally you may have a concern or complaint about something that has happened to you.
 View the guide below for the most common types of complaints, though there may be other options for you depending on your circumstance.
-The Director of Student Conduct and Support, as well as Care Team members, are available to help you understand which route might be right for you.
+The Office of Student Conduct and Care, as well as Care Team members, are available to help you understand which route might be right for you.
 Once you decide that we can help you understand how the process works.

 Often the decision to pursue a complaint or grievance process arises following a stressful event, or the steps involved in the process may be stressful or anxiety-provoking.
 We encourage you to reach out to the Care Team or Counseling Center for additional support.
 You may also have the right to have an advisor or support person with you while navigating a complaint or grievance process and are encouraged to inquire about that option.

 The Accessibility Center can also help you access accommodations.
 Connect with them: Accessibility Center or 303.556.3300

 Please select the category that best fits the nature of your complaint or concern and follow the guidance.

 You have a general complaint or concern with a person or policy at CCD, you have attempted to resolve it; however, it remains unresolved and you would like assistance.